GDC Canada 09: You Might Be Getting A New Console If…

 GDC Canada 09: Out with the old and in with the new

-Don Daglow has some wise words for you young developers.
+Written by Administrator on May 12, 2009 – 11:46 pm -Don Daglow has some wise words for you young developers.
 As one of the oldest game developers still in the business, he has seen it all.
 During his talk at GDC Canada 2009 for the future play summit, a group of sessions focusing on future game development, Daglow conveyed to the crowd about what game developers of today should look for in this new age.

 “If only the machine could stop holding us back.
-Now, we only have ourselves to blame,” Says Daglow speaking about how far we have come from his first games to what is available today.
+Now, we only have ourselves to blame,†Says Daglow speaking about how far we have come from his first games to what is available today.
 Daglow continued by saying that the old ways of creating games to fit a certain genre, ESRB rating, or whatever your competitors are doing.
 Game developers need to change the way that they think and leave the old ways for newer, better ideas.

 Speculating on the future, Daglow said that developers no longer have to worry about technology and must instead develop for the fun of the gamer instead.
 He discussed the importance of finding what gamers think is fun.
 Daglow’s ideas include not thinking about whether gamers are either online or offline, but how to merge them together.
 He also felt that developers should look into what age group would like this game, how the gamer interfaces the game, and making better puzzles and bosses that gamers want to beat.